 In the case of research projects on or with humans, the principal investigators generally weigh up the proportionality of the probable burdens and risks for the study participants with regard to the expected gain in knowledge.
 They dispense with burdens and risks that are not absolutely necessary for the research project.
 In most cases, an ethical examination and approval of a research project is necessary.
 The UZH Ethics Policy provides information on the applicable legal foundations and procedures for the ethical examination of research projects.

-HFG applies to research project
+Human Research Act (HFG) applies to research project

 The HFG applies to research on human diseases as well as on the structure and function of the human body.
 Studies that are within the scope of the HFG are for example: